 Your personal trainer resume skills are essentially the key functions you are adept at a professional trainer.

 A professional skillset does not usually list soft skills like "empathy" or "communications".
 Personal trainer skills and qualities in a personal trainer resume usually range

 While a personal trainer resume summary is an overview of your personal trainer experience, a personal trainer resume objective only highlights your ambition, your drive and focus.

 A trainer resume should positively have a summary.
 In the personal trainer resume skills summary for a personal trainer, any hiring agency would want to learn about:

 - the kind of clients you liaised with

 - the skills you have developed and practiced

 - quantifiably reliable achievements

-In fact, your summary should be the last thing your write on your resume.
+In fact, your summary should be the last thing your write on your personal trainer resume.
 This is because over the course of writing your personal trainer experience, you figure the exact skills and achievements you want to highlight in this section.